Meteor-Community-Packages/meteor-user-status/README.md

 - `online`: whether there is at least one connection online for this user
 - `lastLogin`: when this user most recently logged in.
+- `idle`: whether all connections for this user are idle.
+Requires idle tracking to be turned on for all connections, as below.
+- `lastActivity`: if the user was idle, the last time an action was observed.

 To make this available on the client, use a reactive cursor, such as by creating a publication on the server: